Circles

 The power of the world always works in circles.--Black Elk*

 All those years, and long before me, the monastery and the routines don't appear to have altered one whit.
-Monasteries operate on rigid schedules leaving, of course, the opportunity for some bit of flexibility if needs arise.
-But, from my first visit to the last, the monastic wheel turned in the same direction at precisely the same speed.
-This predictable sameness is reassuring, comforting even, secluded from the twisting, turning, and jostling of non-monastic life.
+Monasteries operate on rigid schedules, allowing, of course, some flexibility if needs arise.
+But from my first visit to the last, the monastic wheel turned in the same direction at precisely the same speed.
+This predictable sameness is reassuring, comforting, and secluded from the twisting, turning, and jostling of non-monastic life.

-Individually monks change.
-Older ones pass on.
-Younger ones replace them.
-The monks in mid-life age between visits.
-But, identical robes, shaved heads, and standard routines also convey a sense of unchanging.
+Individually, monks change.
+Older ones pass on, and younger ones replace them.
+The monks that are in mid-life age between visits.
+But identical robes, shaved heads, and standard routines also convey a sense of unchanging.

 A most heartening aspect of monastic life is the full completion of routine tasks that make up every day.
-I see them; actually, I feel them, as circles.
+I see them—actually, I feel them—as circles.
 Each job or set of related tasks begun and completed is a complete rotation, after which one begins another cycle.
 Thus, one rises, straightens one's bed, and attends to one's morning ablutions.
 The first circle is completed.
-Morning service and meditation from start to end is the next rotation.
+Morning service and meditation from start to end are the next rotation.

 In contrast, imagine someone who very often does not complete their circles.
 One example is retrieving the mail.
-The mail may be opened and read, or not.
-But then one is distracted into beginning another task.
+The mail may be opened and read or not.
+But then one is distracted and starts another task.
 As a result, the letters and flyers are dropped wherever.
 Consequently, piles of old mail are strewn about the house.
-Bills get lost, letters unread, clutter everywhere.
+Bills get lost, letters unread, and clutter everywhere.

-With meal preparation and consumption, it's much the same.
-The litter of cans or jars, vegetable trimmings, eggshells, open bottles of oil, uncapped spices, and more remain on the kitchen counter, or in the sink, for an undetermined length of time.
-The used dishes and utensils may also end up left on the dining table or on the floor in the living room.
+Meal preparation and consumption are much the same.
+The litter of cans or jars, vegetable trimmings, eggshells, open bottles of oil, uncapped spices, and more remain on the kitchen counter or in the sink for an undetermined time.
+The used dishes and utensils may also be left on the dining table or the floor in the living room.
 In short, it becomes an ever-larger mess.
 It requires more time and effort to clean up.
-Or worse, someone else is forced to clean it up to use the space and the tools.
+Or worse, someone else must clean it up to use the space and the tools.

-Please forgive me for strolling rather than sprinting to my point, which is, although we are not monastics, we can learn and benefit from their examples.
+Please forgive me for strolling rather than sprinting to my point: although we are not monastics, we can learn and benefit from their examples.

 Indeed, our daily lives are circles within circles.
-Like nesting dolls, each rests inside another from the smallest to the largest.
+Like nesting dolls, each rests inside the other from the smallest to the largest.
 Our smallest circle is our self.
 We are the center, the navel of our existence.
 Circles of family and friends, acquaintances, colleagues, and all that exists are ever-larger circles that encompass ourselves.
-Ultimately, the largest circle we experience in this human existence is our journey from birth to death.
+Ultimately, our journey from birth to death is the largest circle we experience in this human existence.

 "The Universe is circles within circles, and everything is one circle, and all the circles are connected to each other.
 Each family is a circle, and those family circles connect together and make a community, and the community makes its circle where it lives on the Earth.
 It (the community) cares for that part (of the Earth) but cares for it as a circle - which is to say in a cooperative and egalitarian way, where everybody is cared for, and everybody is respected."--Black Elk*

-A circle has no edges, no angles, no stops, no redirections.
-No beginning or end; it's continuous.
+A circle has no edges, angles, stops, or redirections.
+It has no beginning or end; it's continuous.
 From our human point of view, the circle expands or contracts with our arbitrary notions of start and finish, which are precisely the same point along its continuous arc.

 Ideally, our vision of circles, whatever their diameter, is perfectly round.
 A circle's edge is always equidistant from its center point.
 However, a more realistic view is a continuous line that twists and turns.
 It wobbles, sometimes nearer to its center or further from it.
 This image reflects the twists and turns, the wobbles of our daily journey through life to death.
 Some spiritual traditions see successive unimpeded rotations as experiencing existence after existence, ad infinitum.